-- HUS 1111-Seminar I. This course is designed to assist the student in recognizing the reality of interconnection and the need for a wholistic approach in meeting personal and societal needs. - HUS 1113-Human Services I. This course is designed to enable students to gain knowledge of the history of Human Services; understand the present Human Services concepts; identify varying roles of the HUS worker and understand contemporary strategies in the helping professions; develop skills in problem assessment and in determining appropriate responses to client needs; understand ethics and the law as they relate to the helping professions.
+- HUS 1113-Human Services I. This course is designed to enable students to gain knowledge of the history of Human Services; understand the present Human Services concepts; identify varying roles of the HUS worker and understand contemporary strategies in the helping professions; develop skills in problem assessment and in determining appropriate responses to client needs; understand ethics and the law as they relate to the helping professions.
 (3,3,0) - HUS 1123-Human Services II.
 The course covers self-concept, listening skills, verbal and nonverbal communication, skills to help resolve interpersonal conflict, and skills in self-understanding and acceptance.
-(Students are required to complete 60 hrs. of field work in an appropriate agency.)
-(3,3,0) - HUS 2111-Seminar II.
+(3,3,0) - HUS 1133-Social Problems.
+A study of the nature, scope, and effects of the social problems of today and the theoretical preventive measures to alleviate them.
+Course includes such problems as unemployment, urbanization, crime, juvenile delinquency, alcoholism, drug addiction, and disaster; family problems include the aged, mentally ill, and retarded.
+Field trips to more fully acquaint students with social problems.
+(3,3,0) - HUS 1143-Seminar I. This course is designed to assist the student in recognizing the reality of interconnection and the need for a holistic approach in meeting personal and societal needs.
+Students are required to complete 60 hours of field work in an appropriate agency.
+(3,1,4) - HUS 2111-Seminar II.
 This seminar is designed to assist students to become more effective as members of groups which interact with community change processes; analyze the ways groups operate; learn to organize successful meetings; learn to use tension creatively; learn how to utilize action planning and evaluation; develop group leadership skills; develop skill in making referrals to and counseling with other community agencies; and stay abreast of current social issues which affect the community.
 (1,1,0) - HUS 2113-Human Services III.
-This class is designed to enable the student to effectively use interviewing skills, (i.e., open-ended questions, clarification, reflection, silence, interpretation, summarization, body language, etc.) with normal and disturbed persons; demonstrate appropriate interpersonal skills for one-to-one helping relationships (genuineness, accurate empathy, nonpossessive warmth, establishing rapport, constructive confrontation); and demonstrate skill in keeping clinical records and in keeping simple statistics.
-(Students are required to complete 60 hrs. of field work in an appropriate agency.)
-(3,3,0) - HUS 2133-Human Services IV.
+This class is designed to enable the student to effectively use interviewing skills, (i.e., open-ended questions, clarification, reflection, silence, interpretation, summarization, body language, etc.) with normal and disturbed persons; demonstrate appropriate interpersonal skills for one-to-one helping relationships (genuineness, accurate empathy, non-possessive warmth, establishing rapport, constructive confrontation); and demonstrate skill in keeping clinical records and in keeping simple statistics.
+(3,3,0) - HUS 2123-Seminar II.
+This seminar is designed to assist students to become more effective as members of groups which interact with community change processes; analyze the ways groups operate; learn to organize successful meetings; learn to use tension creatively; learn how to utilize action planning and evaluation; develop group leadership skills; develop skill in making referrals to and counseling with other community agencies; and stay abreast of current social issues which affect the community.
+Students are required to complete 60 hours of field work in an appropriate agency.
+(3,1,4)

+HUS 2133-Human Services IV.
 This class is designed to expose students to conflicting views on major controversial social issues; to assist them in analyzing and understanding both sides of an issue; and to enable them to reach their own conclusions in an atmosphere free of stereotypes and reactionary responses.
-(Students are required to complete 60 hrs. of field work in an appropriate agency.)
 (3,3,0)